Lakestar SPAC to acquire HomeToGo in first German deal of its kind

 In other travel tech funding, Germany’s long-distance travel app FlixMobility said this week it had raised $650 million in fresh funding and would invest in expanding services in Europe and the United States.

-Swiss-based Lakestar, which has raised 1.2 billion euros from investors according to Crunchbase, has backed earlier venture investment rounds in both HomeToGo and FlixMobility.
+Swiss-based Lakestar, which has raised 1.2 billion euros from investors according to Crunchbase, has backed earlier venture investment rounds in both HomeToGo.

 Shares in Lakestar SPAC I rose 2.5% to 10.18 euros, trading above their listing price of 10 euros.